Transmitter-device-independent quantum key distribution

-In the experiment, we acquire $10^7$ rounds of correlation test for each of the four input combinations, and obtains the full probability distribution of 24 correlation probabilities.
-By taking the 14 independent probabilities (see Supplemental Material) into the numerical algorithm, we computed an actual key-rate of 0.152~bit per round, which is denoted by red pentagram in Fig.~\ref{f3}.
+We acquire $10^7$ rounds of correlation test for each of the four input combinations, and obtains the full probability distribution of 24 correlation probabilities.
+By taking 14 independent probabilities (see Supplemental Material) into the numerical algorithm, we obtain a final key-rate of 0.048~bit per round, which is denoted by red pentagram in Fig.~\ref{f3}.

-If Alice and Bob choose their inputs with equal probability, the estimated secure key-rate at an equivalent 20~km transmission distance is about 1~kbps, see Fig~\ref{f4}.
-Assuming $p_\text{D}^B$ can be maintained in a longer distance, the maximum tolerance of $\eta_B$ is estimated to be 7.5\% with present setup, corresponding to a 46~km fiber transmission, and can be improved to over 132~km if employing the state-of-the-art single-photon detector~\cite{liuPhotonicDemonstrationDeviceIndependent2022} at the receiver (that is, of 1~Hz dark count rate).
-We note that one can further improve the key-rate by increasing the weight of key-generation inputs and using the noisy preprocessing technique~\cite{hoNoisyPreprocessingFacilitates2020,xuDeviceIndependentQuantumKey2022} in practical implementation.
+If Alice and Bob choose their inputs with equal probability, the estimated secure key-rate at a 27-km transmission distance is about 410~bps, see Fig.~\ref{f4}.
+Assuming $p_\text{D}^B$ remains negligible over a longer distance, the minimum tolerable $\eta_B$ is estimated to be 12\% with the present setup, corresponding to a 38-km fiber transmission.
+Moreover, we numerically simulate the transmission distance assuming state-of-the-art single-photon detectors at the receiver (that is, of 0.02~Hz dark count rate~\cite{liuExperimentalTwinFieldQuantum2023} compared to 50~Hz of ours), which can be improved up to 107~km (denoted by red curve in Fig.~\ref{f4}).
+We note that one can further improve the key-rate performance by increasing the weight of key-generation inputs and using the noisy preprocessing technique~\cite{hoNoisyPreprocessingFacilitates2020} in practical implementation.

-\textit{Discussion}.--- The critical detection efficiency on Alice's device is effectively lowered in STDI protocol, which is essential for the demonstration.
-In specific, previous work~\cite{branciardOnesidedDeviceindependentQuantum2012} indicates a critical $\eta_A^*$ up to 67.7\% given $v=99$\%, for a positive key-rate, which is not feasible using present setup.
-Further research on STDI-QKD can be extended to multiple measurement settings and higher-dimensional quantum systems to achieve an even lower detection-efficiency threshold to accommodate the off-the-shelf components.
+\textit{Discussion}.--- To reduce experimental complexity, we did not implement fast basis switching to fully close the signaling loophole and random number generator to close the freedom-of-choice loophole, both of which are crucial to guarantee a positive secret key-rate in the practical implementation.
+Moreover, the finite-size effect is another critical ingredient for a practically secure key-rate.
+While a comprehensive finite-key analysis for TDI-QKD has yet to be developed, recent progress on the R\'enyi entropy accumulation theorem (EAT) method~\cite{arnon-friedmanPracticalDeviceindependentQuantum2018,dupuisEntropyAccumulation2020} for DI-QKD can provide useful guidance for future investigations~\cite{arqandGeneralizedRenyiEntropy2025a}.